ptmrio/phrasevault/README.md

   - Go to the settings within the app and select your preferred database location, such as a cloud drive.

 ## License

 This project is licensed under the PhraseVault License.
-For detailed licensing terms, see the [LICENSE](link_to_license_file) file.
+For detailed licensing terms, see the [LICENSE](https://github.com/ptmrio/phrasevault/blob/main/LICENSE.md) file.

 ## Contact and Support

-For support, please visit our [support page](https://phrasevault.app/support) or open an issue on [GitHub](https://github.com/ptmrio/phrasevault/issues).
+For support, please visit our [Contact page](https://ptmr.io/impressum) or open an issue on [GitHub](https://github.com/ptmrio/phrasevault/issues).